AndrewPoppe/grant_repository/README.md

-# grant_repository
-Vanderbilt Grant Repository
+# Yale University Funded Grant Database

-Requires two REDCap projects, with project-ids configurable in base.php.
+Requires two REDCap projects, with project-ids configurable in config.php.
 Data dictionaries for two REDCap projects exist in the data_dictionary/ directory.
 This directory should be placed in REDCap's plugins/ directory.
 (We have not yet converted this to an External Module.)

 README.docx is present only for historical purposes.
 It is not up-to-date and describes an older version of the system.